 Costs of Traveling on Bali

 Overall Bali is a place that offers great value for money.
-It’s comparibly cheap and if you want or need to travel on a budget, you certainly can.
+It’s comparably cheap in any category of your choice and if you want or need to travel on a budget, you certainly can.

 Accommodation in Bali

 Accommodation in Bali is therefore very reasonably priced compared to other top tourist destinations around the world.
 Rooms in basic 2 or 3-star hotels (perhaps US$20-30 or so in Bali) can easily compare with accommodation which can cost US$150 per night in the US or Singapore, Europe etc. – and over there don’t expect ANY service at all.

 Luxury and middle class hotels and resorts are cheap compared to the services and facilities you can enjoy during your stay.